stefanzweifel/talks/2022-10-intro-to-laravel-livewire/README.md

 - [GitHub repository with example](https://github.com/stefanzweifel/talk-intro-to-livewire)
 - [Meetup](https://www.meetup.com/de-DE/laravel-switzerland-meetup/events/288473420/)

-This folder contains an HTML export of the original [iA Presenter](https://ia.net/presenter) presentation I've used for the talk in October 2022.
+This folder contains a PDF export and an HTML export of the original [iA Presenter](https://ia.net/presenter) presentation I've used for the talk in October 2022.